quantiota/Raspberry-Pi-AI-Agent-Host-Book/01-introduction/01-chapter1.md

 ### AI Agent Host Architecture Diagram

+In today's tech-driven world, containers play a crucial role in ensuring software consistency, scalability, and efficient deployment.
+Containers encapsulate an application with all of its dependencies, libraries, and configurations in one package, ensuring it runs consistently across various environments.
+Here are the  containers integrated within the AI Agent Host framework:

 #### Containers

 1. **QuestDB**: QuestDB is a high-performance, open-source time-series database.
 It allows for efficient storage and querying of time-series data, making it ideal for working with real-time data streams.